The Oldest Recorded Dolphin Swims Free

 Fungie is a solitary animal.
 The likes of which are RARELY recorded with cetaceans.
 He was 78 of the 114 recorded individual bottlenose dolphins to lead to further studies with bottlenose dolphins being the most common type to go "solo".
 The second most common species to ride alone sometimes were beluga whales according to a report.

 Does this give me hope for captive-released animals?
 No, because chances are that Fungie wouldn't have liked new "strange" dolphins from the Zoo.
 However, there is a chance that he might have adapted.
 This is why sanctuary work is so important.
 You CANNOT just put a captive bred animal back into the wild without MAJOR setbacks.
 As I said in my previous blogs, it is nearly impossible to reintroduce a captive animal to nature.
+However, Ric over at Dolphin Project is making it a reality in the right way.

 Video from his friends at Fungie Forever on YouTube!